 The Teachers’ Manual for Classes VI-VIII has been long awaited as the scheme of CCE at the upper primary level was announced vide circular No. 02 dated 31.01.2006.
+We at myCBSEguide providing you all the required details related to CCE manuals for teachers.

 After initiating Achievement Records for Classes I-V detailing the various aspects of scholastic and co-scholastic activities, the Board had recommended a seven point scale vide this circular for Classes VI-VIII.
 However the present Teachers’ Manual has recommended a nine point scale for scholastic components and a five point scale for co-scholastic components.
 The CCE Teachers’ Manual at the upper primary stage provides teachers with meaningful information about putting into practice an evaluation that is ‘continuous’ in that it occurs over a period of time and ‘comprehensive’ in that it incorporates both the scholastic and the co-scholastic components of learning.